 Amethyst crystals are one of the world’s most popular gemstones and have been in use for thousands of years.
 The believed healing properties of the stone are rather impressive and trace back to ancient Greek beliefs.
 In fact, the word ‘amethyst’ comes from the Greek word amethystos, which means sober and alludes to the idea of maintaining a solid, sober mindset.

 If you love purple gemstones, or have always wanted to know more about amethyst, now’s your chance.
-We’ve rounded up everything there is to know about this regal gem, from the meaning of amethyst, its healing properties and how much its worth.
+We’ve rounded up everything there is to know about this regal gem, from the meaning of amethyst, to its healing properties.

 Jump To a Section Below

 - Amethyst Healing Properties

 - What Bad Effects Can Amethyst Stone Have?